szabolcsdombi/zengl/docs/index.rst

     | The render viewport defined as tuples of four ints in (x, y, width, height) format.
     | The default is the full size of the framebuffer.

+.. py:attribute:: Pipeline.vertex_count

+    | The number of vertices or the number of elements to draw.

+.. py:attribute:: Pipeline.instance_count

+    | The number of instances to draw.

+.. py:attribute:: Pipeline.first_vertex

+    | The first vertex or the first index to start drawing from.

+.. py:attribute:: Pipeline.viewport

+    | The render viewport defined as tuples of four ints in (x, y, width, height) format.

 Rendering to Texture
 --------------------